wizardy0ga/Cyber-Kill-Chain/README.md

 # Installation

 During the installation phase, the attacker will install a persistent backdoor to ensure that they remain inside the network.
 The attackers may also pack in other tools to aid accomplishing their objectives.
-When the attackers have finished the installation and configuration of their post exploitation tooling, they will move into the sixth phase of the kill chain, Command and Control.
+When the attackers have finished the installation and configuration of their post exploitation tooling, they will move into the sixth phase of the kill chain, command and control.

 # Command and Control

+In the command and control phase, the attacker will establish a connection between their newly installed implants and CnC servers.
+This connection allows the attackers to remotely control the infected machines via communications from the server over the command channel to the implant on the machine.
+It is through this communication channel that the attacker will move into the seventh and final stage of the attack, actions on objectives.

+# Actions on Objectives

+This is the final phase of the cyberattack.
+The attacker will now have enough control over the network to accomplish their initial goals that motivated them to compromise the network.
+Utilizing the command and control communication channel between the attackers server and the implanted host machines, the attacker will be able to perform various actions such as data exfiltration, DDoS attacks, extortion or other malicious activities.